 Johnson has also been playing acoustic guitar from the very beginning of his time as a guitarist.
 He now uses a number of acoustics, starting from premium-grade dreadnought guitars such as his Boucher, through to a Cordoba classic cutaway and other small-bodied steel-string stage guitars.
 He also uses an electrified Eastman arch-top from time to time for intimate jazz situations.
-On steel-string acoustic, during 2020, like a lot of folks, he has started to prepare seriously for more solo work, arranging songs for solo instrumentals where he employs things like "DADAGAD" tuning.
+Lately, on steel-string acoustic, he has started to prepare seriously for more solo work, arranging songs for solo instrumentals where he employs things like the "DADAGAD" tuning.

 GUITAR SYNTHESIZER AND BEYOND